"The knife is sharpened on a stone, people are strengthened in adversity."

 At home, Xi continues consolidating the system he's built.
 His name is enshrined in party doctrine alongside Mao and Deng.
 The sent-down youth who arrived at that remote village with suitcases of books has created a political structure designed, above all, to ensure that no one can ever do to him what was done to his father.

 He protects his daughter with the ferocity of someone who watched his sister hang herself.
 He consolidates power with the determination of someone who saw everything evaporate overnight.
-He trusts almost no one because almost no one proved trustworthy when it mattered.
+He trusts almost no one because, at a formative moment, almost no one proved trustworthy.

 FAQs About Xi Jinping's Personality